wcsiu/wcsiu.github.io/_posts/2020-12-26-create-a-telegram-client-in-go-with-docker.md

 # Let's begin.

 ## 1 - Create a Telegram application
-Before we start doing any programming, we need to create an app on Telegram first For details, click [here][createTelegramApp].
+Before we start doing any programming, we need to create an app on Telegram first.
+For details, click [here][createTelegramApp].
 After this, you should have your `app_id` and `app_hash`.

 ## 2 - The Client application
 To build a telegram client, we need to use a library called [TDLib][tdlibGithub].
 It is library written in C++ and so we can leverage [cgo][cgo] to write our client in Go.